Planners Secure Zoning Reform Win in Massachusetts

 Planners and housing and community development advocates played an important role in building political support for key housing choice provisions included in the law.

-A broad coalition of organizations — including APA's Massachusetts Chapter and the Massachusetts Association of Planning Directors — worked together for years to revise the outdated code to eliminate barriers with the goal of boosting housing supply.
+A broad coalition of organizations — including APA's Massachusetts Chapter and the Massachusetts Association of Planning Directors — worked together for years to revise the outdated code to eliminate barriers to boost housing supply.
 To make sure good planning was included in the bill, the chapter sent letters of support, testified, and called on planners across the state to engage their elected officials to pass the bill.

 H.5250 eliminates barriers by lowering the voting threshold required for a municipality to adopt a zoning ordinance or amendments from two-thirds to a simple majority.
 It increases multi-dwelling units by creating a special permit for authorizing multi-family housing, accessory dwelling units, or mixed-use development by increasing the allowed density and decreasing the required amount of parking.